 what is spam score in seo

-Spam Score is a metric evolved via Moz, one of the leading SEO tools, to help site owners identify domain names that showcase spammy behavior.
-This rating is expressed as a percentage from 0% to 100%, wherein a higher score means a better chance of junk mail.
+Spam Score is a metric evolved via Moz, one of the leading SEO and link building tools, to help site owners identify domain names that showcase spammy behavior.
+This rating is expressed as a percentage from 0% to 100%, wherein a higher spam-score means a better chance of being flagged as a spam site.
+Want to dive deeper into Spam Score?
+Check out our detailed guide on Spam Score here

 Key Factors That Influence Spam Score

-• Low domain authority: Domains with little to no authority are much more likely to be visible as spammy.
+• Low domain authority: Domains with little to no website authority are much more likely to be viewed as spammy.
+You can find DA using various tools to assess a site's authority.

 • Thin or duplicate content material: Websites with shallow or copied content often cause spam flags.

-• Over-optimized anchor text: Keyword-filled or unnatural anchor text can boost pink flags.
+• Over-optimized anchor text: Keyword-filled or unnatural anchor text can raise red flags.

-• High number of outbound links: Excessive linking out, specifically to inappropriate or shady sites.
+• High number of outbound links: Excessive linking out, specifically to inappropriate or shady sites, including link farms.

-• Hidden factors: Cloaked URLs, hidden text, or sneaky redirects can all make contributions.
+• Hidden factors: Cloaked URLs, hidden text, or sneaky redirects can all contribute to higher spam scores.

 What Is a Toxic Score in SEO?